Update: ‘Successor to the J1, MEB & PPE’ section updated with new development process info & ‘SSP open to other manufacturers’ section added.

 Volkswagen Group has set a target of achieving 60% of its sales and up to 40 million cars based on its own software stacks by 2030.
 This will allow it to gather large amounts of data, which it could use to constantly improve its products and increase its software-based earnings from existing customers with more after-sales upgrade options.

-The first high-volume segment model based on the SSP will be a Volkswagen model.
-Its development is taking place under a separate lighthouse project called VW Trinity.
-A sister model from the Audi brand is on the pipeline, called Audi Apollon.
-The final name of this model will likely be something else, though.
+The first high-volume segment model based on the SSP platform will be a Volkswagen model.
+The development is taking place under a separate lighthouse project called VW Trinity.
+A sister model from the Audi brand is in the pipeline, called Audi Apollon.
+The final name of the models will likely be something else, though.

 The SSP will, by 2030, already cover a bigger volume than the PPE and the MEB put together.
 So we can proudly say that the rollout of the new mechatronics platform and the related reduction in complexity will be faster than ever before.
 As far as our plans go, we want to sell more than 40 million vehicles based on the SSP over lifetime.Markus Duesmann, R&D chief, Volkswagen Group, and CEO, Audi